hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol08.md

   Explanation

-  A Proxy Auto-Configuration (PAC) file is a JavaScript function definition that determines whether web browser requests (HTTP, HTTPS, and FTP) go direct to the destination or are forwarded to a web proxy server.
+  A <span style="color: #bb6600;">Proxy Auto-Configuration (PAC)</span> file is a JavaScript function definition that determines whether web browser requests (HTTP, HTTPS, and FTP) go direct to the destination or are forwarded to a web proxy server.
   PAC files are used to support explicit proxy deployments in which client browsers are explicitly configured to send traffic to the web proxy.
 The big advantage of PAC files is that they are usually relatively easy to create and maintain.